jorian/goofygecko/README.md

 ## Setup

+First we need Docker.
+Then we need to setup postgresql for the database.

+`docker pull postgres:alpine`
+`docker run --name postgres-test -e POSTGRES_PASSWORD=password -d -p 5432:5432 postgres:alpine`

+At this point we need the DATABASE_URL to be set:
+`DATABASE_URL=<url>`
+`sqlx database create`
+`cargo sqlx migrate run`
+Because we're using both a `lib` and a `bin` here, we need to run extra arguments:
+`cargo sqlx prepare -- --bin verusnft`

+## Docker (needs work)

 This uses Docker.
 In order to make it run, run `cargo sqlx prepare` to prepare the `query!()` statements into a sqlx-data.json.
 Then, start docker: